MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

     \Delta S_{C} + \Delta S_{H} + \Delta S_{WE} = 0

-If the process is now irreversible (like any realistic, non-ideal process), the entropy drope in the ideal gaz will still be the same since the entropy is a function of state, but the heat exchanges will be different and this will lead to a positive entropy grow of the universe (the total system) by the second law of thermodynamic, even if entropy was locally decreased in the ideal gaz:
+If the process is now irreversible (like any realistic, non-ideal process), the entropy drop in the ideal gas will still be the same since the entropy is a function of state, but the heat exchanges will be different and this will lead to a positive entropy grow of the universe (the total system) by the second law of thermodynamic, even if entropy was locally decreased in the ideal gas:

 .. math::